htanviii1210-bot/python-journey/README.md

 # Python Journey 🚀

-My journey of learning Python from scratch as a first-year B.Tech CSE student.
+My journey of learning Python from scratch as a first-year B.Tech Computer Science student.

+---

-## Goals
+## About Me

+I'm a first-year B.Tech CSE student learning Python by building projects and solving problems.

+My goals are to:

 * Learn Python fundamentals
 * Improve problem-solving skills
-* Build projects consistently
+* Build a strong programming foundation
 * Prepare for software engineering internships
 * Explore AI/ML in the future